telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/api-reference/options.md

 # Native Blazor Report Viewer Options Overview

-Below is a list of all options available during initialization of the native Blazor Report Viewer.
+Below is a list of all options available during the initialization of the native Blazor Report Viewer.

 ## Options